As an administrator, you can choose to add individuals to opportunities or select from existing subscribers of your organisation.

 How can I tell if people are interested in my opportunities?

-You get an email notification each time someone clicks Subscribe on your organisation.
-From that email, you will then be able to add your new subscriber to an opportunity (as described above).
+- From that email, you will be able to add your new subscriber to an opportunity, as described above.

 Automatic Notification for Quick RSVPs